Applicants that do well enough in our entrance exam will be invited to the relevant scholarship assessment.

 On your application form, please outline your sporting achievements.
 Students considered may be an outstanding prospect for a Sports scholarship in one sport or may excel in a range of sporting activities.
 Please give details of any sporting achievements, membership of any sports clubs, or any representative honours that you have achieved.
 If sports, such as swimming or athletics are involved, please give specific details of your personal best performances.

 In order to undertake a detailed assessment, we will invite you to join in with our current sports teams.
 One of the aims of this assessment is for you to experience the coaching philosophy and to gain a greater understanding of our facilities.
 You will be required to upload a testimonial from a sports’ coach when you apply.

-Applicants who do well enough in our entrance exam will be invited to attend an assessment morning.
+Applicants who do well enough in our entrance exam will have their application reviewed by the Head of Design and Technology, and those suitable invited to attend an assessment morning.
 This will involve an informal interview with a member of the Design and Technology staff and a design and make task.
-Students will be expected to bring evidence of project(s) completed (photographic or physical models) and be prepared to discuss this during their interview.

 Applicants who do well enough in our entrance exam will be invited to attend an assessment morning.
 This will involve an informal interview with a member of the Art & Photography staff and there will be two practical tasks.
 The first task is based on observational drawing and the second task is a light based exercise.
 Neither task requires prior experience or preparation.
 Applicants are asked to bring a selection of artwork which constitutes their portfolio.
 There is no prescribed format or specific requirement regarding content.
 It is anticipated that applicants will have a diverse range of interests and experience which will be reflected in their collection of work.